soyrochus/litecode/README.md

+# Litecode

+## Introduction

+LiteCode is a lightweight Python stack for accelerated development of applications and services.

+Though Litecode, "Single" is the new "Full" stack.
+Using FastAPI and NiceGUI to build web applications entirely on the server side, Litecode removes the need for client-side JavaScript or TypeScript, while complexity is reduced by using a simplified architecture and single language for the entire stack.
+#

-# Lite Code TODO List App
+## Lite Code TODO List App

 This is a simple TODO List application built using the Lite Code stack: